jbcodeforce/kafka-studies/docs/FAQ.md

 ## What should we do for queue full exception or timeout exception on producer?

-The brokers are running behind, so we need to add more brokers and redistribute partitions
+The brokers are running behind, so we need to add more brokers and redistribute partitions.

 ## How to send large messages?